Douro Valley, Portugal

 Porto and the Douro Valley can be visited year-round, however the best times to travel are spring, early summer and autumn.
 During these times the weather is pleasant, however in July and August temperatures can reach up to 45°C. In the winter, temperatures drop and it can be rainy, particularly in November, December and January.

-Call us on to start planning your vacation to Quinta Nova or take a look at our itineraries to Douro Valley and Northern Portugal
+Call us on to start planning your holiday to Quinta Nova or take a look at our itineraries to Portugal

 Housed in a renovated 18th century manor in the Douro Valley, Quinta Nova offers a chance to taste life on a vineyard with winery tours and walks through the surrounding hills.
 With just 11 rooms, it promises an authentic and tranquil stay.